This post was most recently updated on October 25th, 2023

 Flick through a dictionary

-Since I started working as a translator and blogger, I’ve encountered new words every time I read something.
+Since I started working as a translator, I’ve encountered new words every time I read something.
 I always open an online or offline dictionary every day.

 The thing to remember here is to not fill your head with words that you’re never going to use.
 Instead, flick through to words you learned yesterday or turn to phrases you’ve been wondering about for ages.
 Write down a list of words you’d like to practice and learn the meaning of beforehand so you have some focus.

-When you are in need of a translation service for your website or project, hiring the professional one would be a great help for your business rather than using Google translate.
+When you are in need of a translation service for your website or project, hiring a professional one would be a great help for your business rather than using Google Translate.
 Why?
 Machine translators are not always accurate and they can’t keep up with cultural differences.
-While human translators are performed by a trained professional and give your documents a human touch.
+Human translators are performed by a trained professional and give your documents a human touch.

 Read as much as you can

 When someone asked me how can I speak English, I replied that I read a lot.
 I also suggested that you can use any activity in your daily life as a learning opportunity, such as scrolling on social media or reading fun facts about nature and animals on BBC Earth.

 This is a great activity to keep our brains active.
 The important thing is that you don’t need to stick to textbooks.
 If you pick something you enjoy, the results will be even better.

 Reading can be laughter-filled and still be educational.
 Comics are a great choice because they use common expressions, phrasal verbs, and slang.
 I use my 15-20 minutes to read historical comics and interestingly enough, I got plenty of vocabulary from reading them.

 You can take any activity in your daily life as a learning opportunity.
 Do you like spending time scrolling on social media?
 Follow pages that publish content in English.
 I like reading fun facts about nature and animals on BBC Earth.